-Owen really did not want to enter the office from the waiting room.
+Owen seriously did not want to enter the office from the waiting room.
 If he were younger and that resistant, the accompanying parent(s) would have been brought into the assessment session along with the youngster, a rare event in and of itself.
-But being twelve, volitional, and discreet about disobeying in public, he hung his head and trudged to the couch.
+But being twelve, volitional, and discreet about disobeying in public, he finally hung his head and trudged to the couch.
 Once he started talking, in his case after only the second question of ‘what brings you here’, he was cooperative, forthright, cautiously informative, well spoken, and a bit unconventional.

 His ego-development evaluation came out at a mix of Stages 4 and 5, high normal for his age.
 The socio-moral eval came out at another high-normal stage 4, altho his answer to the question was unorthodox, to say the least.
-A version of the Heinz Dilemma was used as the challenging situation presented to the client, where an aged husband was faced with either stealing a pharmacist’s unaffordable life-saving cancer medication for his ailing wife or watch her die.
+A version of the Heinz Dilemma was used as the problematic situation presented to the client, where an aged husband was faced with either stealing a pharmacist’s unaffordable life-saving cancer medication for his ailing wife or watch her die.
 Given the question ‘Should he or should he not steal the drug?’, Owen paused for a few seconds, started off by saying “It’s against the law”.
 He then answered more directly, proffering a utilitarian point of view that the “old man should not steal the drug because they’re old and their time is up”.
 Categorically, his was a Stage 4.
-Utilitarian thinking for a 12 year old is good, to be sure, but I quickly worked to stifle what would have been an entirely inappropriate laughter.
-This response just could not have been anticipated, so what emerged was a bowed-head “good answer” to this bright, brooding youngster, he being all of an aged twelve.
+Utilitarian thinking for a 12 year old is good, to be sure, but I quickly worked to stifle what would have been an entirely inappropriate, hand-cover-you-eyes laughter.
+This response just could not have been anticipated, so what emerged was a bowed head “good answer” to this bright, brooding youngster, he being all of an age twelve.

 After asking him if he had any questions he wanted to ask me – and there were not – he was posed with the choices of being seen alone, with his mother, or with mother and brother all together.
 He quickly chose being seen with his mother, doing so without any umbrage.
 I concurred, and the session ended on the upside.

-The first meeting with both was productive in outlining the problems that needed to be addressed from the mother’s perspective, including moodiness, withdrawal, disrespect, chores, and non-compliant classroom behavior, defined in terms of their opposites, to wit: more pleasant around the house; more time with family; more appreciation of others; more compliant with chores and requests; and meeting expectations in schoolwork and behavior.
+The first meeting with both was productive in outlining the problems that needed to be addressed from the mother’s perspective, including moodiness, withdrawal, disrespect, chores, and non-compliant classroom behavior, all defined in terms of their opposites, to wit: more pleasant around the house; more time with family; more appreciation of others; more compliant with chores and requests; and meeting expectations in schoolwork and behavior.
 The only complaint of Owen’s was that the mother would often get angry with him.
-The mother’s hopes included generating better communications, develop a better understanding of how to help her son become “a healthy, happy, confident young man” and other challenges of parenting, and managing her own feelings.
-Still, having enough time to “do everything” was problematic.
+The mother’s hopes included generating better communications, develop a better understanding of how to help her son become “a healthy, happy, confident young man,” other challenges of parenting, and managing her own feelings.
+Having enough time to “do everything” was problematic.
 Owen remained attentive.
 He could or would not identify anything he would like to see get better other than his mother’s irritation, but the mother agreed with his observation and asserted that she would work on that.

 Both were involved and verbal.
 Some topics gained Owen’s genuine interest to the degree that almost the entire hour was used.
 That meant the promised game of Jenga, to which Owen had looked forward, would have to be postponed.
 He left contented and dropped another “thank-you”.
 This being progress, Mom was pleased.